realm/jazzy-integration-specs/misc_jazzy_features/before/Sections/ClassWithInitializers.md

-Example extra abstract to inject after default abstract of ClassWithInitializers
+Example extra abstract to inject before default abstract of ClassWithInitializers